 Why Do Some People Think Team Building Exercises Don’t Work?

 If you say the phrase “team building” around most people, they tend to roll their eyes or immediately start making negative comments.
-These are the type of people you’re worried might speak up at your team building event, and say something like, “Why are we even doing this?
+These are the type of people you’re worried might speak up at your event, and say something like, “Why are we even doing this?
 This is stupid.
 What is the point of any of this?”

-What are the Best Team Building Strategies?
+What Are the Best Team Building Strategies?

 You can find more tips in our blog post, How to Plan a Team Building Activity That Isn’t “Corny.”